Strategyproof Multi-Item Exchange Under Single-Minded Dichotomous Preferences: Impossibility Results

 \begin{itemize} \item $D_1=\{S\subset O \midd |S|=3 \text{ and } S\subset A_1\}$. \item $D_2=\{S\subset O \midd |S|=3 \text{ and } S \subset A_2\}$. \item $D_3=\{S\subset O \midd |S|=3 \text{ and } S\subset A_3\}$. \end{itemize}

+Since we allow allocations as a result of pairwise exchanges, the resultant allocation has a corresponding matching $M$ on the node set $O$ that indicates which items are pairwise exchanged.
+Also, note that each agent owns items that she does not like.
+Each agent needs three liked items to be satisfied.
+Since we allow allocations as a result of pairwise exchanges, a satisfied agent need to pairwise exchange all her items with liked items.

-In any allocation that satisfies $\rho$ and is Pareto optimal, two agents can be satisfied.
+We first prove that in any allocation that satisfies $\rho$ and is Pareto optimal, exactly two agents are satisfied.
+We first prove that at most two agents can be satisfied.
 Since only allocations as a result of pairwise exchanges are allowed, the maximum sized matching for 9 item nodes is at most 8.
-However at least one agent can get most two acceptable items so it is not satisfied.
+In other words, at most 8 items are exchanged so one agent still keeps an unliked item.
+Thus, at least one agent can get at most two acceptable items so it is not satisfied.
+It is also easy to see that at least two agents can be satisfied by pairwise exchanges.

 Suppose agent 1 is not satisfied.
 Then agent 1 can report $A_1'=\{b_3,c_1,c_2,c_3\}$ and $D_1'=\{S\subset O \midd |S|=3 \text{ and } S\subset A_1'\}$.
 In that case, agent 1 is not willing to get item $b_1$ in any exchange and can force this because of the requirement we have in $\rho$.
 Agent 2 has one item which is useless to other agents so in any $\rho$-feasible allocation it cannot be satisfied because it does not get three items from $A_2$.
 Therefore the only constrained Pareto optimal allocations are those in which agent 1 exchanges $a_1$ with $b_3$, and $a_2$ and $a_3$ with two the items among $e_3$.
 Therefore by changing her preference relation, agent $1$ gets satisfied.